adrienjoly/adrienjoly.github.io/README.md

 - Environments that are noisy and/or crowded.
 - When I'm not sure if people that I don't know much are being sarcastic or not.
 - When I don't recognize people who clearly recognize me.
 It can take me some time to recognize faces of people I haven't seen in a long time.
 I really appreciate it when people go ahead and give me hints to help me recognize them: what they do, where we've met, who we know in common, what we've talked about.
-- Also, while I did help solving a few, I feel uncomfortable in front of conflicts between people.
+- Also, while I did help solve a few of them, I feel uncomfortable in front of conflicts between people.
 My fear of uncertainty, tension and immobilism can be enough to make me overcome that discomfort, though.

 ### What makes me grumpy

 - Witnessing Injustice.
 When people are not acting in a fair way.
 - When people show disrespect towards me or anyone else.
 - Doing chores or things that don't scale.
-- Lack of order and consistency, especially when I have to get my hands dirty. (e.g. in a codebase that I find hard to understand)
+- Lack of order and consistency, especially when I have to get my hands dirty. (e.g. contribute to a codebase that I find hard to understand)

 ### How to know when I'm (really) grumpy